Dimagi

-Dimagi, Inc. is a for-profit social enterprise based in Cambridge, Massachusetts, USA, that delivers open-source software technology suitable for low-resource settings and underserved communities.
+Dimagi, Inc. is a for-profit social enterprise based in Cambridge, Massachusetts, US, that delivers open-source software technology suitable for low-resource settings and underserved communities.
 The company designs clinical interfaces, health information systems, and mobile technologies to perform patient-level disease management, clinical decision support, and health system monitoring.
 It also provides implementation services on open-source information and technology.
 Dimagi became a certified B corporation in 2008 and an incorporated benefit corporation in 2012.
 Dimagi has additional offices in Washington DC, New Delhi, India and Cape Town, South Africa.

 CommCare

 CommCare is an open source mobile platform designed for data collection, client management, decision support, and behavior change communication.
 CommCare consists of two main technology components: CommCare Mobile and CommCare HQ.
 The mobile application is used by client-facing community health workers in visits as a data collection and educational tool and includes optional audio, image, and video prompts.
 Users access the application-building platform through the website which Dimagi operates on a cloud-based server.

 CommCare supports J2ME feature phones, Android phones, and Android tablets and can capture photos and GPS readings.
 CommCare supports multi-languages and non-roman character scripts as well as the integration of multimedia (image, audio, and video).
 CommCare mobile versions allow applications to run offline and collected data can be transmitted to CommCare HQ when wireless (GPRS) or Internet (WI-FI) connectivity becomes available.
 CommCare also supports SMS, including, supports two-way messaging, broadcast messages, and reminders that are scheduled for each end user based on configurable data elements such as date of signup or language preference.

 CommCare and CommCare HQ are released under the Apache v2.0 and BSD Licenses, respectively.
 The CommCare application is built on OpenRosa standard tools and protocols, and leverages many different open-source technologies.
-Protocols are represented using XForms a W3C backed standard approach to more advanced forms that support nested and repeatable elements, decision support, advanced validation, and extensive user interface controls.
+Protocols are represented using XForms, a W3C backed standard approach to more advanced forms that support nested and repeatable elements, decision support, advanced validation, and extensive user interface controls.